 And you’re done!
 You can reprint your stickers as many times as you want.

-The Alternative – Create Stickers With Canva
+The Alternative – How To Make Canva Stickers

 Now let’s say you really don’t want or know how to draw your own stickers.
 This shouldn’t stop you!
 There is a very simple way you can still create personalized stickers.